Sofa (warrior): In the Mandinka empire of Mali

-Sofayi in the Mané empire of Kquoja
+In the Mané empire of Kquoja

 During the 16th century, warriors from the crumbling Mali Empire invaded what is now Sierra Leone and Liberia.
 This resulted in the establishment of a loose federation of Mané states all paying homage to a single leader in a type of empire called Kquoja by visiting Europeans.
 The Mané came equipped with the tactics and equipment of the Mali Empire, but were forced to rely almost exclusively on infantry strategies in the jungle terrain.

 One of the many institutions they brought with them was that of the sofa.
-Conquered people were conscripted into Mané armies as "sumbas" to strengthen a force that was forever on the move.
+Conquered people were conscripted into Mané armies as sumbas to strengthen a force that was forever on the move.
 The sumbas were forced to engage in ritual cannibalism, which permanently alienated them from the Mané ruling class.

 By the end of the 17th century, the Mané had conquered nearly all the indigenous cultures.
 This resulted in the spread of Mandé language and the end of a single Kquoja authority as the Mané were absorbed into the native landscape.

-Sofayi in the Bamana empire of Segou
+In the Bamana empire of Segou

 The Bamana people inherited much from their close relations, the Mandinka, in civic and military culture.
 They formed their own empire 1640, which filled the vacuum left by the Mali and Songhai empires.
 By 1712, the state had crystallized into a formidable state that borrowed much in military structure from the Mali Empire.
 Sofas were used heavily in its armies as infantry and support troops, which allowed the Bamana to dominate much of modern-day Mali.

-Sofayi in the Malinké Kabadougou Kingdom
+in the Malinké Kabadougou Kingdom

-Within the kingdom, the sofayi were agricultural workers in conjunction to their military service.
+Within the Kabadougou Kingdom, the sofayi were agricultural workers in conjunction to their military service.
 Their use was widespread, constituting all of the soldiers of the faama.

-Sofayi in the Dyula empire of Wassoulou
+In the Dyula empire of Wassoulou

 The institution of the sofa survived into the late 19th century among Dyula in the Wassoulou region between the modern states of Mali, Guinea and Ivory Coast.
 Under the leadership of Samori Ture, the Dyula formed the Wassoulou Empire and successfully challenged French ambitions in West Africa until 1898.

 The sofa under Samori were organized into standing armies of slaves, much like those in Mali six centuries earlier and armed by the state.
 However, instead of bows and arrows, Wassoulou sofas went to war armed with modern rifles, which they put to good use against African and European enemies.